mulinlab/3DCoop/README.md

 ## Usage

-After installation of 3DCoop, this pipeline can be used by preparing input files and a configure file.
+After installation of 3DCoop, this pipeline can be used with prepared input files and a configure file.
 The details of preparing and running are described in the [usage manual](./usage.md).

 ## Credits
-3Dcoop was written by Xianfu Yi, part of the Mulin group.
+3Dcoop was written by Xianfu Yi, member of the Mulin group.

 For any question about 3DCoop, please contact yixfbio AT gmail DOT com.